thezoomlesss/final_year_prototype/README.md

 * **sample_img.jpg** - This is the image used when running the python OCR prototype

-* **express1.js** - This is the file that sets the node app to listen to a certain port (subject to change a lot due to the reverse proxy)

-* **express2.js** - This is the file that sets the website react + node app to listen to a certain port (subject to change a lot due to the reverse proxy)
+* **App1.js** - This is the main file of the node app made to control the database data writing and reading for the get and POST requests

-* **App1.js** - This is the main file of the node app made to control the database data writing and the POST request Currently, it opens on port 1337 of the server and it connects to the AWS RDS instance.
+Currently, it opens on port 1337 port of the server on the /adddb and /website paths and it connects to the AWS RDS instance through the details contained in a hidden json file.

+#### Explanation
+* There is an AWS RDS instance running MySQL holding all the data for us

+* The python script will accept an image from a vehicle and extract its number plate

+* After extracting a nubmer plate, it will send it to the server with a predefined warehouse id (1) and a set date(3:00 PM 12/6/2018)
+The date is hardcoded only for testing purposes

+* The server will react to the POST request and will get the location of the warehouse (lat and long) by using the warehouse id
+Then it will get the id of the number plate since it knows the number plate value After that it will get the vehicle id since it knows the id of the number plate Finally, it will get the id of the last location record of that vehicle After gathering all the information, it will run a query which updates the last location's latitude, longitude and date

+* The website, upon being opened(or refreshed) will retrieve the new data into the table

+#### How to execute it

+* First you should open the website at http://159.69.217.98:1337/website If the page doesn't respond it means that the node app is currently not running (contact the author, details at the bottom)

-You can run OCR_Prototype.py to test the POST method with parameters but the node app must be running on the server at the same time, which it currently doesn't do 24/7
+* If the page responded, pay attention to the last 3 columns You can run OCR_Prototype.py to test the POST method and OCR from the number plate Please use the sample image, other number plates won't work since they are not registered in the database

-* **App2.js** - This is the main file of the node app made to display a website created in React.
-It also handles all the database queries that the website could use.
-In this context, it will display a list of vehicles available in a certain warehouse
+* After running the python script, refresh the website and notice how the values have changed (unless the database already held the same values)

 All the code present in these files is work of the author and only the author.
 For any queries please contact the author at: C15745405@mydit.ie or hamudazabad@gmail.com